This post was sponsored by Lexington Law Firm.

 While many of those items may hold some sentimental value, hauling boxes of these items into your new home will likely result in rooms and closets being filled with unnecessary junk.

 Begin this process before moving into your new home.
 Create a clutter-free environment in your current living space.
-There are studies showing your ability to think and makes decisions are made easier when you clear the clutter.
+There are studies showing your ability to think and make decisions is made easier when you clear the clutter.

 If you’re buying a home with property, plan for whatever yard work the climate may demand–shoveling, raking, weeding, mowing.
 Are you prepared for the physical demands of weekly yard work?
 If you’re not planning to maintain the land and building yourself, be sure to factor the costs associated with maintenance into your budget.
 Landscaping alone can cost hundreds of dollars per month.